The Path o/t Yellow River through China (3) Lower Reaches

 Autonomous Region.

 Yinchuan is located on the West Bank, at some 15 miles from the River itself.
-There is a yellow river port outside of Yinchuan.
+Hengcheng is the traditional yellow river port outside of Yinchuan on the East Bank.

 - Hohhot, Capital of Inner Mongolia